yashmadan123/mslearn-openai/Instructions/Labs/GC-AZ-lab1.md

     Write four unit tests for the following function.\n---\n
     ```

 6. Next, choose option **3** to fix bugs in an app for playing Go Fish.
 Enter the following prompt.
+Then click on **quit** to exit the prompt.

     ```prompt
     Fix the code below for an app to play Go Fish with the user.
 Return only the corrected code.\n---\n